who-owns-lausanne/who-owns-lausanne/README.md

   delimiters.
 Also, we weren't sure how such a clustering result would have to be interpreted for our analysis and what we could deduce from it for our story.

+## Project organisation

+We started a new project on a shared [Todoist](https://todoist.com/).
+This is now the place where we manage all the deadlines, issues, assignements and discussions.